NYC 2019 Weekend Artists Guide

 Wifi, Cell Phones, and Internet Access

-At this time, there is no public wifi or other Internet access that we know of on Governors Island.
-Projects needing Internet access have successfully used celluar access in the past.
+At this time, there is no public wifi or other Internet access that we know of on within Lighthouse Park.
+Projects needing Internet access should find that the cellphone service on the Island is sufficient.
+Please check back for updates.

 AIR, SEA, AND LAND